Mohamedaslam227/Mohamedaslam227/README.md

 ## About Me

 I'm a passionate **Machine Learning Engineer** specializing in computer vision, deep learning, and production-ready AI systems.
-I thrive at the intersection of cutting-edge research and practical depl[...]
+I thrive at the intersection of cutting-edge research and practical deployment.

 Currently crafting AI solutions at **EmbedUR Systems**, where I architect ML training pipelines and deploy models to edge devices.

 - 🔭 Working on **Computer Vision & Edge AI Deployment**
+- 🤖 Building **LLM-powered RAG & agentic workflows** using **LangChain** and **LangGraph**
-- 🌱 Exploring **RAG Systems & LLM Integration**
+- 🌱 Exploring **LLM Integration & Scalable AI Systems**
 - 📚 Published researcher at **IEEE WISPNET 2024**
 - 💡 Passionate about **Real-time AI Applications**
 - 🎯 Focused on **Production ML Systems**